lukereding/book_notes/notes_on_inmates.md

 ### chapter 13

 - Big difference between listening to your customers and doing what your customers tell you to do.
-The latter will get you into problem.
+The latter will get you into problems.
 Recall the Ford quotation about customers wanting a faster horse.
 - Customer-driven products don't have a coherent design
 - Customer-driven design isn't really design.
 - Comparison to making movies: Most of the work is in planning (pre-production) since filming is so expensive.
 Software should be the same way since programmers are expensive.